A Meta-learning Framework for Tuning Parameters of Protection Mechanisms in Trustworthy Federated Learning: A Meta-learning Algorithm for Tuning Parameterized Protection Mechanisms

 \textbf{Remark:} In scenarios where preferences $\eta_{u}$ and $\eta_e$ of Eq. (\ref{eq: relaxed_opt}) are unable to be determined, one has to formulate the problem as Constrained Multi-Objective Federated Learning (CMOFL) optimization and seek the Pareto optimal solutions using CMOFL algorithms such as Non-dominated Sorting Genetic Algorithm and multi-objective Bayesian optimization.
-Nevertheless, these investigations are out of the scope of the present article and we refer readers to a recent study by~\cite{kang2023optimizing}.
+Nevertheless, these investigations are out of the scope of the present article, and we refer readers to a recent study by~\cite{kang2023cmofl}.

-This optimization problem can be extended to satisfy the personalized requirement of the federated learning system.
+\textbf{Remark:} This optimization problem of \pref{eq: constraint_optimization_problem} can be extended to satisfy the personalized requirement of the federated learning system.
 For example, if the utility loss of the federated learning system is required not to exceed $\varphi$, then the optimization problem is expressed as

-Here, $\widetilde\epsilon_u$ represents the upper bound for utility loss, mapping from the protection parameter $\gamma$ to a real value.
+where $\widetilde\epsilon_u$ represents the upper bound for utility loss, mapping from the protection parameter $\gamma$ to a real value.
 Similarly, the constraint might contain the upper bound for efficiency reduction.
-The specific form of the upper bound for utility loss and efficiency reduction are illustrated in Appendix.
+The specific forms of the upper bound for utility loss and efficiency reduction are illustrated in Appendix \ref{sec: upper_bounds_for_three_metrics}.